poonai/poonai.github.io/content/post/I-competed-against-anthropic-to-know-my-self-worth/index.md

 Github, Reddit; any sort of connection that would pull me back into the tech echo chamber.
 At that time, I noticed something that most of the mathematicians agree. **Many of the problems are solved by rewriting the problem into a different form;** `a^2-1` can be written as `(a+1)(a-1)`.
-That is your key to optimize further and you can even beat Claude in this game with the understanding the structure of the tree.
+That is your key to optimize further and you can even beat Claude in this game by understanding the structure of the tree.

 ### Starting Line
-The interviewing candidates at Anthropic starts at 18532.
+The interviewing candidates at Anthropic starts at 18,532.
 Because most of the LLM models can figure vectorization at the first pass.
 Hence, they adjusted the baseline to reflect that.

 Now, our compute cycle also would be around
 19,000.
 This marks the official starting line of the game, whatever the cool things we did so